 Unity is starting to take root: We are all in this together.
 For the first time since 2016, Left and Right political tribes are “giving credit where credit is due”.
 When someone of the other party takes good action or responds well, it is starting to be acknowledged.
 That is what we need all around.
 Perhaps being home and online people will discover how many of their friends are in the other camp and start having real discussions.

 At heart we all want the same things: We can agree on 70% of the issues if we listen to what someone is trying to say instead of reacting to what we think they are saying.
 Perhaps the quarantine time will create those much-needed conversations.
 If only 10-20% of the issues really divide us, it’s time we stop focusing on those things and start working together from common ground.
 True unity doesn’t exclude people you disagree with, it means finding commonalities and holding on to them despite differences.

 Cooperating to make a common dream come true is what makes us human and without this humanity doesn’t exist.
 From forming businesses to starting bands and overcoming threats, like this virus, we always do our best together.

 Let’s not get scared because of the things we haven’t done, or complacent about the things we have.
-We are all right where we’re supposed to be, and concerns about what hasn’t been done yet is really just your brain telling you what to do next.
+We are all right where we’re supposed to be, and concerns about what hasn’t been done yet are really just your brain telling you what to do next.
 So, let’s just breathe and keep going.

-We’re doing great, now lets do even better.
+We’re doing great, now let’s do even better.

 #Coronaviruswearedoingright #coronavirusresponse #BeProud #staycalmandcarryon #coronaviruswewillprevail